NuGet/NuGetDocs/NuGet.Docs/docs/Tools/Visual Studio - PowerShell.md

-# Package Manager Console Powershell Reference
+ï»¿# Package Manager Console Powershell Reference
 The Package Manager Console is a PowerShell console within Visual Studio used to interact with NuGet and automate Visual Studio.
 Note that for more detailed help, you can run the <code>Get-Help <em>CommandName</em></code> from within the NuGet Package Manager Console in Visual Studio.